 We do not know who invented the Windsor chair.
 One tale is that a farmer, who lived near the town of Windsor in England during the late 16th or early 17th century, decided to add a back to a stool, thereby creating the first "Windsor chair."

 This concept revolutionized chair-making.
 The chair-maker could now modify the angle of the back independently of the legs to suit the customer.
 This, coupled with the deeply sculpted seat, is what makes the Windsor chair so comfortable.

 The design was adopted and exported to North America.
-In a relatively short time-frame, a range of styles were developed throughout New England and Upper and Lower Canada.
-Chair-makers often had their own signature designs, and the tradition was often passed down one generation to the next.
+In a relatively short time frame, a range of styles was developed throughout New England and Upper and Lower Canada.
+Chair-makers often had their own signature designs, and the tradition was often passed down from one generation to the next.

-This article will break down the entire process that is used to make a Windsor chair by hand.
+This article will break down the entire process used to make a Windsor chair by hand.

 How an Authentic Windsor Chair Is Made

 Here's a quick summary of the main steps involved in making a Windsor chair.